 Creatieve woekerpraktijken

 In a lot of cultures craftspeople use natural materials from their immediate surroundings to create everyday utensils and utilities.
 These artisans have a rich knowledge of the origin and properties of these source materials, while our relationship towards materials, objects and their origins has become rather detached.
 Students too often start from an image and just buy ready-to-use materials online.
 They lack awareness of the choices they make.
 The result is a detached relationship with the origin, tactility, and emotional connection with our surrounding material world.
 Therefore, this summer camp by Soft Connection Lab x Nomadic School of Arts aims to radically counter this.
-This hands-on week origins in the idea of inspiring and encourage students to look, experience, feel and map their immediate surrounding when selecting materials, and then harvest and incorporate it into a creation.
+This hands-on week origins in the idea of inspiring and encouraging students to look, experience, feel and map their immediate surrounding when selecting materials, and then harvest and incorporate it into a creation.

 What can you expect from the summer camp?

 • The week will start with a city-exploration of another kind.
-Guided by Bert Blancke from de Fiberschool, we explore and discover the city of Ghent through the eyes of a forager.
-Plants will get names and stories, some are edible, some are can be used as fibre and lot of them or even multitasking.
+Guided by Bert Blancke from the Fiberschool, we explore and discover the city of Ghent through the eyes of a forager.
+Plants will get names and stories, some are edible, some can be used as fibre and lot of them or even multitasking.

 • Meeting with the makers and their workshops at De Stadsmakers.
 Their community will function as our basecamp.
 We can use a large, covered space in the open-air, and all kinds of shared infrastructure.

-• Demonstrating, making and a broad range of joining techniques, cord making and bark stripping by members of the Soft Connection Lab.
+• Demonstrating, making and a broad range of joining techniques, cord making and bark stripping by the members of the Soft Connection Lab.

 • Exploring and mapping the city through the eyes of a modern forager.
-Collecting and gathering a diverse material library that can be transformed into a sample book for the “resourceful designer”
+Collecting and gathering a diverse material library that can be transformed into a sample book for the “resourceful designer”.

 • Starting the design process in co-creative groups.
 As an outcome we would like the participants to tell us how they imagine/design a sustainable society with free found materials.
-Based on samples and visual material.

-• Evaluating and reflecting on the processes together with the other students, members of Soft Connection Lab and Sep Verboom from Livable.
+• Evaluating and reflecting on the processes, samples and visual material together with the other students, members of Soft Connection Lab and Sep Verboom from Livable.

 • Implementing the results in a presentation moment during a catered closing event.
 Your registration fee will be used for this evening.